laino/Krastorio2/README.md

 mods](https://mods.factorio.com/user/Bobingabout), with the exception of [Bob's adjustable inserters](https://mods.factorio.com/mod/bobinserters).

-Krastorio 2 has compatibility with [Industrial Revolution 2](https://mods.factorio.com/mod/IndustrialRevolution).
-However, it is not compatible with IR3, and never will be.
-Because IR2 has been deprecated, support for it will be removed in the near future.
+Krastorio 2 is _not_ compatible with Industrial Revolution or Exotic Industries.

 ### Recommended companion mods